 Smoke and Carbon Monoxide Alarm Inspections

-The Bristol Fire Department offers alarm inspections to a single-family, two-family and three-family residence.
+The Bristol Fire Department offers alarm inspections to single-family, two-family, and three-family residences.
 Inspections are conducted on Thursdays between 9:00 AM and 2:00 PM.
 Smoke and carbon monoxide alarms are required to be changed every 7 years (Carbon monoxide) and 10 years (Smoke Alarm), or 7 years if a combination unit, and batteries replaced annually.
 The Inspection Fee of $30.00 is payable to the Bristol Fire Department.
 In the event an inspection fails, a $60.00 fee for a retest will be required.
-A certificate is presented at the completion of passed test and inspection and is valid for 120 days.
+A certificate is presented at the completion of the passed test and inspection and is valid for 120 days.

 It is the responsibility of the property owner to assure that all devices are compliant with the fire code upon sale of the property.
 All smoke and carbon monoxide alarms must be listed for the purposes for which they are intended by an organization such as Underwriters Laboratory (UL) for example.
 Unlisted equipment is not acceptable.
 Plug-in type carbon monoxide alarms are not acceptable.